This summer The Baldwin Gallery hangs a reimagination of Warhol's 55-year-old flower series by artist Ryan McGinness.

 Warhol didn't paint his flowers from real life, but rather from a photograph of hibiscus blossoms he found in a 1964 issue of Modern Photography.
 Fifty five years later and twice removed, here we have that same flower, published again in a magazine.
 The circle never ends.

-Photography courtesy Ryan McGinness
+Photography by: Photography courtesy Ryan McGinness